 |3rdFederal Register notice announcing the final 2018 SOC structure, and occupation codes and titles||Spring 2017|

 |SOCPC completes occupational definitions and SOC Manual||Summer 2017|

-NEW To sign up to receive email notifications when this page is updated with new information related to the SOC revision for 2018, enter your email address in the “Subscribe to Standard Occupational Classification Update” box on the left-side menu of this page.
+The SOCPC encourages those interested in commenting, as well as others interested in the SOC, to monitor the SOC revision process on this website.
+To sign up to receive email notifications when this page is updated with new information on the SOC revision process for 2018, enter your email address in the “Subscribe to Standard Occupational Classification Update” box on the left-side menu of this page.

 The SOCPC encourages commenters interested in more background on the SOC to carefully review information provided before publication of the May 22, 2014 Federal Register notice in "Input Requested by the SOC Policy Committee," which is a section of "Revising the Standard Occupational Classification," a larger document that more fully describes the history and structure of the SOC.